Hungary–Russia relations: 1991–2002

-Gyurcsány–Medgyessy era (2002-2009)
+Medgyessy–Gyurcsány era (2002–2009)

 During the Medgyessy Government (2002–2004) and the governments of Prime Minister Ferenc Gyurcsány (First Gyurcsány Government, 2004–2006; Second Gyurcsány Government 2006–2009) relations continued to improve, and leaders of Hungary and Russia met several times, renewing their commitment to economic collaboration, especially in the energy sector.

 In 2005, Prime Minister Ferenc Gyurcsány and Prime Minister Mikhail Fradkov signed an agreement of economic cooperation in Moscow.
 In the same visit, Ferenc Gyurcsány also met with President Vladimir Putin.
 During this meeting, Putin promised Russia will return artifacts looted during World War II to Hungary.
 In 2006, Russia passed a law allowing the return of said stolen artifacts to Hungary.
 In the same year, 2006, Vladimir Putin and Sergey Lavrov visited Hungary.
 Putin paid his respects at a memorial of the 1956 uprising, said that Russia is not responsible for the atrocities.
 On this visit, Putin personally returned the looted artifacts as previously agreed.

 In his 2007 Munich speech, Vladimir Putin heavily criticized the United States and said that Russia will not tolerate Western dominance.
 In this period, Russia's foreign policy started to be monitored with more suspicion in the United States, and US ambassador April H. Foley was keen to know where Hungary was going to stand.
 She met with Prime Minister Ferenc Gyurcsány to talk about her concerns about Hungary getting too close with Russia.
 In their conversation Ferenc Gyurcsány claimed he was not aware of declining relations between the United States, and according to Foley's report, he got defensive about his relationship with Russia.
 Following this meeting, US ambassador April H. Foley also met with Viktor Orbán who was then the leader of the opposition in Hungary.
 In 2007, Orbán was publicly critical of Russia and Foley felt reassured that Orbán has a strong commitment to Euro-Atlantic integration and is strongly anti-Russian.

 During the year 2007, relations between Western nations and Russia continued to deteriorate.
 Estonia removed a Soviet monument which angered the local Russian minority and the Russian government, causing violent clashes between police and protesters in Estonia and the blockade of the Estonian embassy in Moscow.
 Later in the same year, a Finno-Ugric conference was held in Udmurtia, home to a Finno-Ugric minority in Russia.
 President Vladimir Putin invited the governments of Hungary and Finland, both independent nations speaking Finno-Ugric languages, however high-ranking members of the third independent Finno-Ugric-speaking nation, Estonia were not invited due to the incident involving the Soviet monument in Estonia.
-Viktor Orbán, then the leader of the opposition urged the Prime Minister to decline Putin's invitation, citing that Russia's goal is to use the conference to isolate Estonia.
+Viktor Orbán, then the leader of the opposition urged the prime minister to decline Putin's invitation, citing that Russia's goal is to use the conference to isolate Estonia.
 In the end, both Hungarian prime minister Ferenc Gyurcsány and Finnish president Tarja Halonen attended the conference.
 Negative perception of this move was widespread, and Ferenc Gyurcsány attempted to control the damage by signalling commitment to the Euro-Atlantic community.